 I haven’t been swimming for a long while, now that I have ALS.
 I haven’t done many things that I should have, I suppose.
 It’s easy to withdraw when you can’t do it for yourself.
 Mary and I finally got a city pool pass.
 She got me into the pool using the mechanical lift.
-They so often don’t work, most often they don’t work, code people checking off boxes.
+They so often don’t work, most often they don’t work but they satisfy building code people checking off boxes.
 After some head scratching between lifeguards and the maintenance man, I’m in.

 We figure out what works and have a very pleasant time, an activity opened back up.
 Mary is a loving and understanding partner and we look forward to going again.
 As I stated before, it becomes all too easy to withdraw when one has no control over doing it for themselves.
 This is a constant struggle.